rossmartin/react-native-use-file-upload/README.md

 Requests will time out if you background the app.
 This can be addressed by using [react-native-background-upload](https://github.com/Vydia/react-native-background-upload).

 The React Native team did a a heavy lift to polyfill and bridge `XMLHttpRequest` to the native side for us.
-Hopefully some day it is updated to support requests while an app is backgrounded.
+[There is an open PR in React Native to allow network requests to run in the background for iOS](https://github.com/facebook/react-native/pull/31838).
+There are plans to have a similar PR for Android as well. `react-native-background-upload` is great but if backgrounding can be supported without any native dependencies it is a win for everyone.

 ### Why send 1 file at a time instead of multiple in a single request?